Malaysian citizens generally do not need a visa to visit Indonesia for short stays.

 Indonesia Visa Processing Time

-For those applying for the C1 Visa (Transit Visa), the standard processing time is approximately 5 business days after the visa payment is received.
-However, during peak travel seasons or if additional documentation is required, it may take longer.
+For Malaysian nationals applying for other visas to Indonesia, the general waiting duration is approximately 5 business days after payment is received.
+Nevertheless, it may take longer during peak travel periods or if additional documentation is needed.

 Stay, Validity, and Extensions for Malaysian Citizens

-- For e-VOA applicants who obtained the visa online, extensions can be processed via evisa.imigrasi.go.id or indonesiavoa.vfsevisa.id.
+For Malaysian applicants who obtained the visa online, extensions can be processed via evisa.imigrasi.go.id or indonesiavoa.vfsevisa.id.
+In some cases, they must be made through the sponsor’s registered account.

-- Non-electronic VOA holders, who obtained the visa upon arrival, must apply at the nearest immigration office based on their location in Indonesia.
+Non-electronic visa holders, who obtained the document upon arrival, must apply at the nearest immigration office based on their location in Indonesia.

 Indonesia Entry Requirements